 It feels a bit like Alice-in-Wonderland — the entire known universe in 201+ notations or doublings — all tied together with an inherent geometry, an ever-so-simple complexity.
-The students ask, “Can this somehow be embedded within every thing everywhere?”
+The students ask, “Can this somehow include everything, everywhere?”

 #1 Key Question: Is there a deep-seated order within the universe?